igordejanovic/rustemo/README.md

 - [x] Disambiguation filters: priorities, associativities.
 - [x] Rule/production meta-data.
 E.g. production kinds.
 - [x] CLI and API.
 A `rcomp` compiler CLI is available that can be called on Rustemo grammars.
-Also an API enables integrating parser compiling into Rust `build.rs` scripts.
+Also, API enables integrating parser code generation into Rust `build.rs` scripts.
 See [the calculator example](./examples/calculator/) or [integration tests](./tests/).
-- [x] Tracking of position and reporting error with line/column works.
+- [x] Tracking of position and reporting error with line/column.
 - [x] Support for a layout (comments, whitespaces given as CFG).
 It is implemented as a special grammar rule and parsed by the LR parser.
 Result is passed by context to actions which can do whatever they please.
 E.g. a